fieldtrip/website/development/project/testing_ft_vs_mne.md

 {% include /shared/development/warning.md %}

-# Testing minimum-norm estimate in FieldTrip and in MNE Suite

 To test the equality of the two softwares solving the inverse solution with minimum-norm estimate we use a phantom data set from a 151 CTF MEG system.